GYBCommerce/django-external-integration/README.rst

     $ python3 manage.py runserver

-Then, you can open the URL http://127.0.0.1:8000/ in your web browser and you can see the hello world example like this:
+Then, you can open the URL http://127.0.0.1:8000/ in your web browser and you can see the 101 example like this:

 .. figure:: https://github.com/django-ve/django-external-integration/raw/master/docs/django_helloword.png
    :width: 315px